-Visionary Academic Programs and Faculty: Empower scholars to provide innovative and dynamic programs that meet the needs of a changing global society.
+Visionary Academic Programs and Faculty: Texas A&M International University provides innovative and dynamic programs that meet the needs of a changing global society.

-Advancing Research Excellence: Create a transdisciplinary and collaborative research environment that will foster discovery, educate our students and community, and generate substantive solutions for a changing global society.
+Advancing Research Excellence: Texas A&M International University will create an interdisciplinary and collaborative research environment that will foster discovery, educate students, and generate substantive solutions for a changing global society

-Social Catalyst: Advance change and connections across the region, state, country, and world through students, faculty, and staff.
+Social Catalyst: Texas A&M International University will advance change and connections across the region, state, country, and world through students, faculty, and staff.

-Empowered Student Success: Prepare a community of critical thinkers for leadership roles by providing a strong support system.
+Empowered Student Success & Wellness: Texas A&M International University will prepare a community of critical thinkers for leadership roles by providing a strong academic and student support system.

-Transformative International Experience: Provide international experiences through global study and understanding across all disciplines.
+Transformative International Experience: Texas A&M International University will provide international experiences through global study and understanding across all disciplines.

-Excellence in Advancement and Stewardship: Effectively and efficiently cultivate, allocate, and manage resources.
+Excellence in Advancement & Stewardship: Texas A&M International University will cultivate, allocate, and manage resources effectively.